calmkiwi/incredible_resume/README.md

    npm start
    ```

-   Your portfolio will be live at `http://localhost:3000`.
+   My portfolio will be live at `http://localhost:3000`.

 Cheers ;)